coastal-science/coastal-science.github.io/content/homepage/services.md

 ---
-title: "What We've Done"
+title: "Our Research Progress"
 weight: 2
 header_menu: true
 ---

 Our project began in earnest in 20XX.
-Since then we've been working on multiple deliverables/projects/products/? that work towards developing a real-time forecasting system for cetaceans in the Salish Sea.
+Since then we've been working on several objectives that work towards developing the real-time whale forecasting system in the Salish Sea.

 ---

 #### Call Catalogue

-We can introduce the catalogue project here.
+*We can introduce the catalogue project here.
 Give credit to John Ford & other contributors.
-Then probably [link](/catalogue) to its location.
+Then probably [link](/catalogue) to its location.*

+We have compiled a catalogue of the 30 unique types of Southern Resident killer whale calls.
+This allows our team of annotators to manually identify individual call types contained in hydrophone recordings to train the artificial inteligence systems how to detect these calls.

 ---